-Jim: Uh, we’re talking today with Dr. Rosaria Butterfield.
-Her book, The Gospel Comes with a House Key, uh, you can get a copy of that here at Focus on the Family.
+We’re talking today with Dr. Rosaria Butterfield.
+Her book, The Gospel Comes with a House Key.
+You can get a copy of that here at Focus on the Family.
 Join us in ministry.
 Help us.
-Be a partner touching lives and changing lives and leading people into a relationship with Christ.
-And make a gift of any amount, and we’ll send you the book as our way of saying thank you.
+Be a partner, touching lives, and changing lives, and leading people into a relationship with Christ.
+And make a gift of any amount and we’ll send you the book as our way of saying thank you.

-Jim: Alright, I’d like to transition here and invite anyone from our audience to ask Dr. Butterfield a question, if you want to.
-Just come to the microphone and give us your name and your question.
+Jim: All right.
+I’d like to transition here and invite anyone from our audience to ask Dr. Butterfield a question, if you want to.
+Just come to the microphone and give us your name, and your question.
 Go ahead.

 Tim: Hi, Dr. Butterfield.
 My name is Tim.

-Rosaria: We live in a culture that is either leading with its giftedness or leading with its repentance.
+Rosaria: We live in a culture that is either leading with its giftedness, or leading with its repentance.
 Pick.
 So I think we need to really call it for what it is.
-We’ve got a lot of false gospel, uh, messaging and a lot of false converts, and Satan loves this.
+We’ve got a lot of false gospel messaging and a lot of false converts.
+And Satan loves this.

 Michael: Good morning, Dr. Butterfield.

 Michael: My name is Michael.
 I’m a local pastor, and I appreciate your transparency.
 So thank you.